 On this site, PhD students about to defend their theses or recently appointed doctors give short introductions to themselves and their research.

-Henrik Edlund defended his thesis Organizational and individual response to hybridity in the public sector: A case study exploring the customer orientation of the Swedish Enforcement Authority on 25 November 2022.
-Below you can learn more about Henrik and his research, described in his own words.
+Axel Welinder defended his thesis Legitimizing sustainability talk in retail talk – The case of IKEAs sustainability journey on 16 February 2023.
+Below you can learn more about Axel and his research, described in his own words.

 After I completed my education in marketing, consumption and brand management at LUSEM, I was offered an opportunity to join a research project as a PhD student to explore how retail organization work to communicate sustainability.
 Evidently, I am primarily steeped in marketing lines of thinking, so when I first started working on this project, I was interested in understanding how consumers viewed, or perhaps evaluated or even judged, companies as ethical or not, as morally legit or not, as sustainable or not.
 Quite early on, it appeared to me (rather unsurprisingly perhaps) that a lot of it had to do with the ethical conduct of those companies, and the people “in” them.
 In light of this realization, I started to become more interested in understanding what went on within corporations.
 How did they work to rally their troops and ensure the ethical conduct of their employees?

 With this backdrop, I decided to write a thesis that explored the communicative aspects of transitioning towards more sustainable development within retail organizations.
 Large retail organizations play an important role in bringing about more sustainable development, as well as in sustaining unsustainable development, primarily through their position between production and consumption in many different value chains.
 This position permits them to exercise a great deal of communicative power in shaping how different actors choose to talk about, and hence engage with, the transition toward more sustainable ways of being.
 It is therefore crucial to understand and critically reflect on how these organizations talk about sustainability as they make it into a legitimate feature of what they do.